-It has been nearly three decades since John Romero, John Carmack, Adrian Carmack (not brothers to John Carmack) and Tom Hall foundedSoftware; and more than two decades have passed since Wolfestein 3D was born, paving the way for the modern shooter genre.
-Today, gamers are more familiar with authentic military experiences like Battlefield or Call of Duty, with cartoon-style games like Overwatch or Fortnite, while exotic scenes like Xen of Half-Life or the hell of Doom gradually leaving gamers.
-Of course, this does not mean that gamers have forgotten Doom – the game is still very well received by both fans and newcomers whenSoftware launched a reboot of Doom in 2016.
+It has been nearly three decades since John Romero, John Carmack, Adrian Carmack (not brothers to John Carmack), and Tom Hall founded software; and more than two decades have passed since Wolfestein 3D was born, paving the way for the modern shooter genre.
+Today, gamers are more familiar with authentic military experiences like Battlefield or Call of Duty, with cartoon-style games like Overwatch or Fortnite, while exotic scenes like Xen of Half-Life or the hell of Doom are gradually leaving gamers.
+Of course, this does not mean that gamers have forgotten Doom – the game is still very well received by both fans and newcomers when software launched a Doom reboot in 2016.

-In this context, one ofSoftware’s founders, Doom’s father, John Romero, stood out saying that modern shooters had gone in the wrong direction.
+In this context, one of the software’s founders, Doom’s father, John Romero, stood out saying that modern shooters had gone in the wrong direction.
 He didn’t talk about having different titles than Doom in terms of graphic style, but rather about the types of guns in the game.
-While gamers always want new guns and developers are always pleased with them (and the culmination is probably the Borderlands series with tens of millions of randomly generated guns), John Romero thinks that is not necessary, needs.
+While gamers always want new guns and developers are still pleased with them (and the culmination is probably the Borderlands series with tens of millions of randomly generated guns), John Romero thinks that is not necessary, needs.
 For him, “it is better to have fewer (guns) than a million guns that you are not interested in.”
 I’d rather spend time with a gun to make sure you always have more to learn when using it.”

 He said he had noticed the trend of getting rid of things that weren’t as important as the secret room since Quake.
 Indeed: making a secret room in Doom is very easy becauseSoftware employees only need to draw a few lines and put a door, not taking more than a minute.
-In Quake this takes a lot more work because each room is made up of 6 planes – floors, walls, ceilings; not to mention having to add a light source and make sure the brightness is right, reaching every corner of the room,… “Because the secret room making takes much longer, no one wants to do it anymore because it’s so popular. see them? ”
+In Quake, this takes a lot more work.
+Because each room is made up of 6 planes – floors, walls, ceilings; not to mention having to add a light source and make sure the brightness is right, reaching every corner of the room “Because the secret room making takes much longer, no one wants to do it anymore because it’s so popular. see them? ”